CZ-NIC/yangson/docs/instance.rst

    .. attribute:: value

-      Scalar or structured value of the node, see module :mod:`instvalue`.
+      Scalar or structured value of the node, see module :mod:`.instvalue`.

    The arguments of the :class:`InstanceNode` constructor provide values for instance attributes of the same name.